 - Statutory advice e.g. safeguarding advice, LAC advice, advice to schools that remain open on managing COVID or other medical issues (EHCPs are not mentioned):

-(This page was first created on 25.03.20 and was last updated on 14.09.20.
-It is no longer being regularly amended as our priority is now the service resumption page.)
+(This page was first created on 25.03.20 and was last amended on 14.09.20.
+It is no longer being regularly amended and neither is the linked service resumption page.)

 COVID-19 prioritisation for community child health